susowiki/backend-code-challenge/SOLUTION.md

 # Challenges Coding Exercise Backend [SOLUTION]
-I've used loobackJS 4 and MongoDB as tools for developing the solution
+I've used NestJS and MongoDB as tools for developing the solution

 ### Pre-flight checks